stiophan0309/sah-milestone3/README.md

 https://sah-milestone3.herokuapp.com/

+---

 ## Credits

 The Timeline on the Education Page was sourced from W3C schools.
-Link: [https://www.w3schools.com/howto/howto_css_timeline.asp]
+[Link](https://www.w3schools.com/howto/howto_css_timeline.asp "here")

+---

 ## Media

-The front page image is property of the author.
+The front page image is property of the developer.
+The portrait of me in the About page was taken by John Maxwell.